will-jj/pokeemerald_dreamfactory/README.md

 # Credits

 This mod was made by [DisasterArea96](https://github.com/DisasterArea96).
-It also features code written & committed by [MarcusWheeler](https://github.com/MarcusWheeler).
+It also features code written & committed by [William Jackson](https://github.com/will-jj) and [MarcusWheeler](https://github.com/MarcusWheeler).
 This mod could not be possible without help from the [pret Discord](https://discord.gg/d5dubZ3), especially but not exclusively [GriffinR](https://github.com/GriffinRichards).

 # Related Tools